A serendipitous find: a Connecticut village

-It was happenstance that led to me spending two and a half weeks based in the village of Washington Depot, in the county of Litchfield in the state of Connecticut, USA.
+It was long-term friendships that led to me spending two and a half weeks based in the village of Washington Depot, in the county of Litchfield in the state of Connecticut, USA.

 It turned out to be a serendipitous find.

-I was in an idyllic village in the United States of America, seemingly removed from the troubles of the world.
+I was in an idyllic village in the United States of America, seemingly removed from American politics and the bustle of high-density city life.

-It’s one of the New England states that was settled in the 1600s, the “birthplace of America” and still retains a sense of old England.
-There are transplanted English place names, classic building styles, low density living, wooded hills and winding roads, not to mention proverbial babbling brooks.
+Connecticut is one of the New England states that was settled in the 1600s, the “birthplace of America” and still retains a sense of old England.
+There are transplanted English place names, classic building styles, low density living, wooded hills, winding roads, trees in red and green hues.
+And it literally has those babbling brooks of old English poetry.

 The attractions of a Connecticut village